-Walden University is a member of the Academy for Assessment of Student Learning sponsored by our regional accreditor, The Higher Learning Commission of the North Central Association of Colleges and Schools.
+Walden University is a member of the Academy for Assessment of Student Learning sponsored by our regional accreditor, The Higher Learning Commission.

 Walden was one of 46 colleges and universities accepted into the academy its first year (2006–07).
 Institutions accepted into the academy agree to work with other participating institutions on a multiyear sequence of activities to share “best practices” and innovations in learning outcomes assessment.